ChuksAjeh/Uni-to-Grad-Job-Roadmap/README.md

 So you want a grad job… Well welcome to the grind, it absolutely sucks… Sorry I should be more positive!
 It… erm… yeah no it sucks.
 Can't really spin this.
 But, hopefully this rough guide will help you to land one.
 This was my approach, not saying it's the gold standard, but considering the graduate unemployment sits at roughly 11% for compsci students, I'd wager it’s better than nothing!
 ![smile meme](https://user-images.githubusercontent.com/22524187/161431503-d5f622ef-9d9d-41d5-ab43-3228ce52dee7.jpg)

+I know some of like your sources [Study International](https://www.studyinternational.com/news/uk-computer-science-has-the-highest-rate-of-unemployed-graduates/)

+Lastly, before we begin, you might be wondering why all this information is plastered here on a repo.
+Well, i'm not going to pretend to be noble and say "ItS BeCaUsE I WaNt EvErYoNe tO wIn!".
+Gross no, I don't know you and I don't care, information should be free and easy to find.
+Plus I get to ruin a YouTube/Tiktok content creators day by making it so you don't get roped into their crappy course on how to get onto tech like some forex bro.
+FYI, they probably just got in themselves.

 ## CV/Resume:

 Chances are your CV is not up to scratch.
 That's to be expected, especially if you haven't done any internships.